Steagles: 1943 NFL spring meetings

 Even with these deferments, NFL rosters were hurting.
 The Cleveland Rams suspended operations and the Pittsburgh Steelers had only six men left under contract while the Philadelphia Eagles had only sixteen.
-The 1943 NFL Draft did not help much.
+The 1943 NFL draft did not help much.
 Most players drafted went off to the war instead of joining NFL teams.
 Further exacerbating the issue was the continued insistence of George Preston Marshall and other NFL owners on continuing the ten-year-old ban on black players, which disqualified potential replacement players such as Kenny Washington.
-The league nearly ceased operations before the 1943 season, but it continued.

-Steelers' owner Art Rooney knew that the league needed at least eight teams to survive.
-Rooney's idea was to merge the Steelers with the Eagles.
+Steelers' owner Art Rooney's idea was to merge the Steelers with the Eagles.
 This idea came quickly to him since two years earlier he thought about combining the two teams into the Pennsylvania Keystoners.
 Eagles' owner Alexis Thompson, who was serving in the US Army as a corporal, was not as keen on the plan since he at least had 16 players under contract.
 However, Thompson remembered how Rooney in 1941 swapped cities with him which allowed him to keep the Eagles in Philadelphia close to his New York City home.
 This led to an agreement on combining the teams.

 The league approved the merger by a vote of 5–4.
 However, several owners expressed fears that the merger would produce a team with an unfair advantage.
 The merger had a slight lean in favor of Philadelphia based on stipulations imposed by Thompson.
 The team would be known as the Philadelphia Eagles and be based in Philadelphia.
 Rooney had very little leverage, bringing only six players to the table.
 However, he was successful in landing two home games in Pittsburgh, while Philadelphia would host four.
 The team was also to wear the Eagles' green and white colors instead of Pittsburgh's black and gold.
 This event officially marked the only time in the Steelers history (other than in 1941 when green and white were used as well as black and gold) that the team colors were something other than black and gold.
 The league also stated that helmets were mandated for the first time and that the league would expand in 1944 with the Boston Yanks paying $50,000 for entry into the league.